-Through our Sanctuary Fund, NEAVS supports the lifetime care of animals rescued from research.
-NEAVS helps give these individuals a second chance through life in quality sanctuary—including chimpanzees from biomedical labs, owl monkeys from optical research that left them blind, a gibbon from AIDS research, squirrel monkeys from maternal deprivation studies, and others.
-These rescues are rare opportunities to change the lives of former research victims in an immediate and gratifying way, as we work toward the day when all animals will be free from vivisection.
+Each year through our NEAVS’ Sanctuary Fund we support the rescue and care of animals from research.
+NEAVS helps give these individuals a second chance in quality sanctuary – including chimpanzees from biomedical labs, capuchins used in behavioral research, beagles from many different kinds of use, horses from pharmaceutical farms, and others.
+These rescues are opportunities to change the lives of former research victims in an immediate and gratifying way, as we work toward the day when all animals will be free from the threat of vivisection.

 By giving to the NEAVS Sanctuary Fund, you help support: